LZ 130 Graf Zeppelin: Construction timeline

 14 September 1938 – The ship was christened and flew the first time.
 Only Zeppelin Company officials and Hermann Göring were present; no other government representatives came to the christening to congratulate Eckener, and he made the speech himself.

 Although a banner with the name Graf Zeppelin 2 (with Arabic numeral) was hung on the wall of the construction shed during the airship's assembly, the LZ 130 itself never bore an additional numeral, since the original Graf Zeppelin (LZ 127) had been retired.

-By the time the Graf Zeppelin was completed, it was obvious that the ship would never serve its intended purpose as a passenger liner; the lack of a supply of helium was one cause.
-The Reich Air Ministry permitted the Graf Zeppelin to fly "for one year until 1 September 1939 without any transportation of passengers and outside of tropical areas".
+By the time Graf Zeppelin was completed, it was obvious that the ship would never serve its intended purpose as a passenger liner; the lack of a supply of helium was one cause.
+The Reich Air Ministry permitted Graf Zeppelin to fly "for one year until 1 September 1939 without any transportation of passengers and outside of tropical areas".
 Dr Ernst Breuning, who was responsible for radio development for the RLM, negotiated with the Zeppelin company to have the airship used as a laboratory for radio surveillance and measurements.
 As a result, the passenger accommodations were modified to contain radio and measuring instruments.
 Part of the cover was to have the airship make public appearances at air shows ("Flying Days") and deliver mail.
 In addition to Breuning's group of radio engineers (termed "Group R") who boarded posing as civilian passengers, there were also a team of physicists from the Drahtlostelegraphische und Luftelektrische Versuchsstation Gräfelfing (DVG) led by Max Dieckmann, whose intention was to study meteorological conditions and the role of electrostatic discharge in the Hindenburg disaster.

 Operational history

-In total, the Graf Zeppelin made thirty flights, covering 36550 km in a flight time of 409 hours:
+In total, Graf Zeppelin made thirty flights, covering 36550 km in a flight time of 409 hours: